php-fig/fig-standards/bylaws/003-membership.md

 may be combined with a Member Application if the applicant has sufficient authority.
 The other Member Projects may seek such confirmation at any time during the Voting Representative's term.

-In the absence of other channels, PHP-FIG should send a confirmation email to a Member Project's mailing list or to a subset of its known contributing members.

 A Member Project may not have more than one Voting Representative at a time.